fishcus/KAP-manual/en/model/cube/count_distinct.en.md

 ![](images/cd_measures_add.3.png)

-Follow the [Create Cube](create_cube.en.md) introduction for rest steps, the Cube would be ready after you setting segments on the [Build Cube](../build_cube.en.md) section.
+Follow the [Create Cube](create_cube.en.md) instructions for the rest steps, the Cube would be ready after you setting segments on the [Build Cube](../build_cube.en.md) section.

 Not only this result but also other testified results are right, which prove that approximate count distinct query works well.
 More information about precise count distinct function, please refer to [Precise Count Distinct](count_distinct_precise.en.md) Introduction.